Back to Calendar

 Where People Choose to Live - A dynamic city with an exceptional quality of life

-Spruce Grove is an easy and convenient City to get around in, with a high degree of ease of mobility for transportation, walkability and connectivity.
+Spruce Grove is a well-planned city, with a high ease of community connectivity and mobility for transportation and walkability.

 Request for Decision Summary